mui/material-ui/CONTRIBUTING.md

 ### Translations

 While we welcome any and all improvements to the docs, we will not be accepting new pull requests related to the Portuguese (`*-pt.md`) or Chinese (`*-zh.md`) translations at this time.
-We are no longer able to keep up with maintaining these translations, but we have kept the infrastructure for doing so, in the event that we able to invest more time into them in the future.
+We are no longer able to keep up with maintaining these translations, but we have kept the infrastructure for doing so, in the event that we are able to invest more time into them in the future.
 **Please do not open new issues or pull requests for these files.**

 ## Your first pull request